10 to 20 Times More Likely to Default

 Access Financing, Lender Compliance

-The Lender Bots look at statistical data going backwards to see specific trends and to determine if your business fits into any of those trends or falls into any of those categories.
+The Lender Bots look at statistical data going backwards to see specific trends and to determine if a business fits into any of those trends or falls into any of those categories.
 What they see is that certain things that small businesses do or are doing place them into a category where previous small businesses who have already defaulted on their business loans did those things.

 Let’s look at a few of those things: